madaya23/ProfileWebsite/README.md

 > Personal website to showcase my profile.

-My name is Faruq Rahmadani this is my personal website showcasing my professional profile.
+Hey Everyone, My name is Faruq Rahmadani this is my personal website showcasing my professional profile.

 ## About me